-Deliciously different and surprisingly tasty Pumpkin Chili made with ground beef, red bell peppers, sweet potatoes, fire-roasted tomatoes, and of course pumpkin puree all in a perfect blend of spices with a touch of cinnamon.
-This is one of my favorite chili recipes and a must-try for the fall and winter seasons.
-It is a nice change from the traditional red chili with a touch of sweetness and flavor from the pumpkin and sweet potato.
+It is one of my favorite chili recipes and a must-try for the fall and winter seasons.
+It is a nice change from the traditional red chili, with a touch of sweetness and flavor from the pumpkin and sweet potato.
+I love to serve it with homemade corn muffins or Johnny cakes.

 How to make Pumpkin Chili

 Add the pumpkin puree, fire-roasted tomatoes, kidney beans, pinto beans, and about 3 cups of chicken broth.
-Simmer until the sweet potatoes are tender and the chili has slightly thickened.
-I like to garnish my bowls with cilantro but other options include green onions, sour cream, tortilla chips, or jalapenos.
+Simmer until the sweet potatoes are tender and the chili slightly thickens.
+Garnish the bowls with cilantro, but other options include green onions, sour cream, tortilla chips, and jalapenos.

-- If the chili becomes too thick, add a little more chicken broth.
+- If the chili becomes too thick, add a bit of chicken broth.

 - Garnish with sour cream, chopped cilantro, green onions, homemade tortilla chips, pepitas (pumpkin seeds), minced red onion, shredded cheddar cheese, or minced jalapeno.